Skip to main content

 Civic Trust Awards

-AABC Conservation Award
+AABC Conservation Awards

 Established in 2014, the AABC Conservation Awards are made to projects which demonstrate the highest standards of historic building conservation.

+The Civic Trust Awards established the Conservation Awards in 2014, seeking to recognise special projects which demonstrate the highest standards of historic building conservation.
 The care, conservation and adaptive re-use of historic buildings call for a variety of skills.
 These begin with understanding the significances of a historic building in whole and in its constituent parts.
-We then consider the identification of defects and the diagnosis of problems and functional deficiencies which leads to the development of an approach - a conservation philosophy appropriate to the specific circumstances of the project.

-Entries must demonstrate this broad range of skills in an overall project description.
+The National Judging Panel consider the identification of defects and the diagnosis of problems and functional deficiencies which leads to the development of an approach - a conservation philosophy appropriate to the specific circumstances of the project.
+Works of repair, remediation and, where appropriate, adaptation which are both technically and philosophically sound which were then formulated.
+We look at how works are documented, contracts let and managed.
+How the skills focus pass to the craftsmen and craftswomen who will execute the work, adding their knowledge and experience to the process.
+The not infrequent discovery of the unexpected calls for a collaborative response until all is successfully completed.
+Successful entries must demonstrate this broad range of skills in an overall project description.
 Exceptional qualities of the entry can then be described.
 These may include conservation of the rare and fragile, subtle remediation of structural problems or careful adaptation to meet current needs, all securing the ongoing life and value of the building.
 We therefore seek the demonstration of virtuosic skills that will inspire others.

 Recent winners include;